ryanq47/ryanq47.github.io/about.md

 # Purpose of this site
 My main goal here is to share cool discoveries, show off tools, or just do some guides (usually that I reference myself...), most of it will be related to cyber, but some other oddities may slip in as well! <br>
-If you're looking for my resume, click here: (Add In resume link)
+If you're looking for my resume, click [here](https://github.com/ryanq47/resume/blob/main/Kleffman_Ryan_LSC.pdf)

 # Current Employment & Education
 #### Education: <br>